BerendKemper/filestream-logger/README.md

 //
 // ...
 //
-const tabs5_4 = new IndentModel({ tabSize: 5, smallestSpace: 4 });
+// Choose a text formatter however you like, const tabs5_4 = new IndentModel({ tabSize: 5, smallestSpace: 4 });
 const formatter = (data, callback) => {
-	const isoStr = new LocaleTimezoneDate().toLocaleISOString();
+	// I want to see the time in my locale timezone const isoStr = new LocaleTimezoneDate().toLocaleISOString();
-	const logString = tabs5_4.tabify(isoStr, ...data);
+	// I want to see data aligned in tabs const logString = tabs5_4.tabify(isoStr, ...data);
 	callback(logString);
 	console.log(logString);